 One man in the group could speak English.
 The interviewee watched the English-speaking man talking with the police officers and saw him starting to cry after hearing the policemen’s words.

-Following the questioning, the police offered the group food — pork and cheese.
+After questioning this individual, it was revealed that the police had offered the group food — pork and cheese.

 “We said we don’t eat pork, and they said we have nothing else then.
 We asked for water and they said no. We could drink directly from the sink, but the sink was very dirty.”